 Q: Do I need to include my Graduate Record Exam (GRE) or Medical College Admissions Test (MCAT) scores in my F31 or F30 predoctoral fellowship application?

-Q: Where do I put a description of my graduate or combined degree program in my F31 or F30 application?
+Q: Where should I put a description of my graduate or combined degree program in my F31 or F30 application?

 A: You are required to put a description of the graduate or combined degree program in which you are enrolled in the Other Attachments section of the application.

 Q: I have a letter of support from a collaborator who is providing me with a critical reagent.
 Where do I include this in my application?

-A: Letters of support are included as Other Attachments.
-They are not included as part of the Appendix.
+A: Letters of support are included in Other Attachments.
+They are not included as part of the appendix.
 Note also that letters of support are not the same as your letters of reference.
-Your 3 letters of reference must be submitted by the references themselves through eRA Commons (see FAQs regarding Letters of Reference).
+Your three letters of reference must be submitted by the references themselves through eRA Commons.

 Q: My fellowship application is scheduled for review next week.
 Can I contact the Scientific Review Officer (SRO) in the days following the meeting to ascertain my score?